the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit02/labs/lab0_pet/_index.md

 ## [2] What type of animal is your pet?

 Now that you've used the `Pet` object, let's delve into the code and make our `Pet` more complex.
-People can have all different types of pets, so lets' a `species` `property` to our `Pet`.
+People can have all different types of pets, so lets' add a `species` property to our `Pet`.

 {{< code-action  >}} **Open `pet.py` in atom**
 ```shell